Welcome to the East and West Rountons website.

 On the subject of bridges the fight for a bridge across the A19 after the closure of the Black Swan junction in 2004 was worthwhile.
 The new bridge was lifted into position on Saturday 19th July 2008 exactly 4 years to the day after the junction was closed.
 A small crowd of villagers watched the bridge lifted into position.
 Some pictures of our new bridge being lifted into position on a rather damp and cold evening are online.

-The next Parish Council meeting will be on Monday 13th September starting at 7.30pm in the village hall at East Rounton.
+The next Parish Council meeting will be on Wednesday 4th March 2020, 7.30, East Rounton Village Hall.
 The Agenda will be online.

 The Rountons Festival 2005